ajitagupta/book-library-crud-api/README.md

 4. RestTemplate Consumer
 5. Eureka Server

 Each of them depend on each other, and is mandatory to make the applications run.
 They can be downloaded and should be opened in an IDE like [Spring Tool Suite 4](https://spring.io/tools/).
-Additionally, we also use Postman for testing our API's, which is [freely available online](https://www.postman.com/downloads/).
+Additionally, we also use Postman for testing *or* consuming our API's, which is [freely available online](https://www.postman.com/downloads/).

 These projects were created using [Spring Initialzr](https://start.spring.io/).